Notification types

 Time entry logged

 Track team utilization as time is logged.
 See duration, project, and work description.
-Useful for managers monitoring billable hours.
+Useful for managers monitoring billable hours across the team.

 How do I route notifications to different channels?